 When the food arrived, it looked wonderful.
 The wispy fragrance from the poutine's pool of braised beef and gravy told the tale of slow-cooked meat lovingly marinated in what I guessed to be a dry Burgundy.
 The one-two punch of the short ribs and the creamy cheese curds made it difficult to put my fork down.
 But the eight-dollar lobster macaroni & cheese failed to impress.
 The few chunks of lobster were very overcooked and rubbery and the macaroni seemed too crusty and dry.

 My co-worker thought his Trailer Park dog was ok, but he said it was nothing he couldn't duplicate himself for much less than $9.
 I nudged him into trying the poutine, which he did admit was good, but not worth $10.

 While the food and service were ok overall, the high price point and upscale ambiance ensure I'll likely never return.
 I think a lot of people have been caught up in the hype and that's often a good thing for a restaurant, at least in the short term.
 I was certainly willing to be seduced.
 Alas, Senate's not a place I can recommend for any purpose beyond satiating curiosity.
 Want to know for yourself what a $10 hot dog tastes like?
 Stop on by.
-And do try the poutine.
+But if you only pick one dish, make it the poutine.